 Michelle counsels nonprofit organizations on issues relating to compliance and tax-exempt status.
 She also represents clients before the Pension Benefit Guarantee Corporation on matters concerning pension plan terminations, minimum funding deficiencies, excise tax and statutory liens.

-Michelle recently contributed to the Military VITA Project supported by The American Bar Association Section of Taxation.
+Michelle contributed to the Military VITA Project supported by The American Bar Association Section of Taxation in 2021 and 2022.